 Winter is the season for lovers.
 Being cold and hot, prudish and passionate.
 It’s the season of secrets and revelations.
 Big coats, warm boots and cosy gloves, the glimpse of a collarbone, the neckline, the little hollow that begs to be touched.
 Less is revealed, and more is desired.
 Short days and dark nights, the moodiness.

 The polarity between indoors and outdoors.
-The comfort of home and then the need to leave when it’s been too long.
-The fire, it is mesmerising, wanting more, adding another log.
+The comfort of home and the need to leave when it’s been too long.
+The fire is mesmerising, wanting more, adding another log.
 Not knowing when it is enough or recognising that it is too much.
 An inability to be measured.
 Having to open the window to let the freezing air in, peeling off the layers of clothing.
 Where is the point of divergence and the space in which we join?
 Winter is the season of contrasts.

 The disparate flowers of winter.
 The heady fragrance of daphne.
 The fragile dogwood and happy daffodils.
 The time spent outdoors, the wet knees, easy digging, soft earth and abundant weeds.
 The genial winter sun reassuring on my back, contentment.
 All the things that make my winter garden unique.